GerbrichFerdinands/asreview-thesis/datasets/data_preprocessing.nb.md

 Descriptives on missingness and duplicate abstracts in the ASReview test data set.

-    ## Warning in kable_styling(., full_width = TRUE): Please specify format in
-    ## kable. kableExtra can customize either HTML or LaTeX outputs.
-See https://
-    ## haozhu233.github.io/kableExtra/ for details.

 |          |    n |   NA | NA rate (%) | duplicates | duplicate rate (%) |
 | :------- | ---: | ---: | ----------: | ---------: | -----------------: |
 | ace      | 2544 |  309 |       12.15 |          0 |               0.00 |